zakjan/cytoscape-mapbox-gl/README.md

   - `animate` - animate the transition between graph and map mode
   - `animateDuration` - animation duration for the transition between graph and map mode

-If you don't provide `setPosition` option, it's important to disable node dragging with Cytoscape methods (e.g. with `cy.autoungrabify(true)`.
-If node dragging is enabled without `setPosition`, or `setPosition` doesn't save node position, it is reverted back to the original position after node dragging is finished.
+If no `setPosition` option is provided, it's important to disable node dragging with Cytoscape methods, e.g. with `cy.autoungrabify(true)`.

+If node dragging is kept enabled and no `setPosition` option is provided, or `setPosition` returns without saving, node position is reverted back to the original position after node dragging is finished.
 This behavior can be also used for cancelling.

 ### Basic

 ```
-cy.autoungrabify(true);
+cy.autoungrabify(true); // disable node dragging
 const cyMap = cy.mapboxgl(..., {
   getPosition: (node) => {
     return [node.data('lng'), node.data('lat')];